Seeed-Studio/MakerCamp/2025-01-MIT/Cedric/README.md

 <img src="images/image11.jpg" width="475"> <img src="images/image39.jpg" width="475">

-Our dear host [Seeed](https://seeed.cc/) also welcomed us and it was good to see their environment sensor network system being tested outside (to compare plastics' resistances to UV, enclosure's resilience to humidity or wind, etc).
+Our dear host [Seeed](https://seeed.cc/) also welcomed us for a visit, and it was good to see their environment sensor network system being tested outside over the years (comparing plastic resistance to UV, enclosure's resilience to humidity or wind, etc).
 Their indoor climbing wall was also a big hit.

 <img src="images/image8.jpg" width="475"> <img src="images/image13.jpg" width="475">